|

 so that we all would “experience” the

 funeral.
-We were with kibbutz members, and I
+We were with kibbutz members,

-stood to translate for the group.
-When
+and I stood to translate for the group.

-Rabin’s granddaughter Noa gave her eulogy,
+When Rabin’s granddaughter Noa gave her

-middle of her speech.
+down in the middle of her speech.

 We arrived in Jerusalem the following